 As I walked down the stairs of my Icelandair flight onto the tarmac at the Keflavik International Airport and looked around, the terrain reminded me of the tundra on the north coast of Alaska.
 Unfortunately, my seat mates kept their window shade down during the trip and only raised it as we were coming in for a landing, so I missed the aerial view.
 I would quickly learn that the geography of Iceland is more than tundra.

 Icelandair offers trans-Atlantic passengers the opportunity of having a stop-over in Iceland for up to seven days at no additional fare.
 Since the main point of my journey was to show my son and granddaughter Scotland and then visit relatives in England, I was only able to stop over for 2 nights.

 After clearing customs and retrieving my suitcase, I made my way to the FlyBus location and was glad I had purchased my ticket from the flight attendant before landing.
 After loading luggage from other arriving passengers, the bus was soon on its way towards Reykjavik.
-Hafnarfjörður, the suburb where my hotel was located was the first stop and I retrieved my suitcase from under the bus and then made my way across the street to my home for the next two nights – The Viking Hotel.
+Hafnarfjörður, the suburb where my hotel was located was the first stop.
+I retrieved my suitcase from under the bus, and then made my way across the street to my home for the next two nights – The Viking Hotel.

 Even though I hadn’t slept much on my overnight flight from Denver, I was anxious to walk around and explore.

 While Hafnarfjörður is Iceland’s third largest city, it only has a population of just under 30,000 and is very walkable and friendly.

 “Where can I get some lunch?”
 I asked the front desk clerk.

 “There’s a Subway just two blocks down the street,” she walked with me outside and pointed.

 “I am NOT going to eat in Subway.
 I’m in Iceland, I want to eat in a local restaurant,” I laughed.